Recovery Playbook: Back to Downtown & Main Street

 Public Realm: Events

-Events can be a heavy lift for many main streets and commercial districts, but can pay dividends in many ways if done right and strategically to not be as heavy a lift and burden on short staffed cities, towns, and organizations.
+Events can be a heavy lift for many main streets and commercial districts but can pay dividends in many ways if done right and strategically to not be as heavy a lift and burden on short-staffed cities, towns, and organizations.
 We’ve seen successful placemaking interventions surrounding events in winter months drive foot traffic to districts that would otherwise be devoid of people during the colder months.
 Many of the most successful events were part of a series, a routine that encouraged people to come during weekends or set days to try and prolong a changed shopping habit for many.
 Purchase equipment once that can then be used across a wide array of annual events and make things easier and less expensive later on.

 Your goals with any successful event program should be both short AND long-term.
 Short-term goals include bringing people back to the physical commercial district or main street, supporting businesses while providing a safe space for community gatherings.
 The long term goal is so change shopping and visitation habits.
-Encourage the thinking that this district is a destination, not just a place to pass through or a single errand but a space for gathering, for community.
+Encourage the thinking that this district is a destination, not just a place to pass through or a single errand but a space for gathering and for community.
 That second goal, the long-term shift, is integral to building success.

 Private Realm